Lokesh777/Lokesh777/README.md

 - 👨‍💻 All of my projects are available at <a target="_blank" rel="noreferrer" href="https://lokesh777.github.io/">Portfolio</a>

-- 💬 Ask me about **Html, Css, Basic Algo, React Js, Redux, MongoDB, Express, Node**
+- 💬 Ask me about **Html, Css, Basic Algo, React Js, Redux, MongoDB, ExpressJS, NodeJS**

 - 📫 How to reach me **lokeshdevgan777@gmail.com**